grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 13: Network Programming

-We take a quick look at how data moves across the network using the HyperText
+We take a quick look at how data moves across the network using the HyperText Transport Protocol (HTTP) and how we write programs to read data across the network.

 14: Using Web Services